5 Best Outdoor Security Cameras

 Yes, it is a bit pricier, but it has incredible value.
 You won’t regret it!

 This budget-priced product is compatible with Alexa, which is fantastic.

-As you’ll probably know, at Alarms4Life, we like to test, test, test!
-From our findings, despite the manufacturer claiming this camera sees things up to 60 feet in the dark, but realistically it is 30 feet which is still very good.
+As you’ll know, at Alarms4Life, we like to test, test, test!
+From our findings, despite the manufacturer claiming this camera sees things up to 60 feet in the dark, but realistically it is 30 feet, which is good.